 On June 19, 1865—two and a half years after Abraham Lincoln issued the Emancipation Proclamation—the last group of enslaved people in Texas learned of their freedom.
 The United States now celebrates the anniversary of the liberation of Black Americans every year on Juneteenth.
-When June 19 arrives in 2021, you may see a red-and-blue banner with a white star in the middle flying from flagpoles.
+When June 19 arrives, you may see a red-and-blue banner with a white star in the middle flying from flagpoles.
 Since it was created more than two decades ago, the Juneteenth flag has become an important symbol of the holiday.

 According to Oprah Daily, National Juneteenth Celebration Foundation founder Ben Haith designed an early version of the flag in 1997.
 Three years later, artist Lisa Jeanne Graf revamped the design into the banner people recognize today.
 The final big change came in 2007, when the date “June 19, 1865” was added to the side of the flag.